-Davenport is a decidedly white-collar city, with fully 85.69% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Davenport is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Davenport who work in sales jobs (16.00%), office and administrative support (13.62%), and food service (13.00%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Davenport is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Davenport is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Davenport who work in office and administrative support (14.75%), sales jobs (14.23%), and food service (10.05%).

-The citizens of Davenport are slightly less educated than the national average of 21.84% for the average city or town: 13.84% of adults in Davenport have a bachelor's degree or advanced degree
+The percentage of adults in Davenport who are college-educated is close to the national average for all communities of 21.84%: 20.74% of the adults in Davenport have a bachelor's degree or advanced degree.

-The per capita income in Davenport in 2010 was $19,315, which is lower middle income relative to Florida and the nation.
-This equates to an annual income of $77,260 for a family of four.
+The per capita income in Davenport in 2018 was $26,103, which is middle income relative to Florida and the nation.
+This equates to an annual income of $104,412 for a family of four.
 However, Davenport contains both very wealthy and poor people as well.

 Davenport is an extremely ethnically-diverse city.
 The people who call Davenport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Davenport residents report their race to be White, followed by Black or African-American.
 Davenport also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.42% of the city’s residents.
-Important ancestries of people in Davenport include German, Irish, Italian, and Jamaican.
+People of Hispanic or Latino origin account for 36.98% of the city’s residents.
+Important ancestries of people in Davenport include German, Irish, Polish, French, and Portuguese.

 The most common language spoken in Davenport is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and French.